-The Trump administration had a terrible track record of undoing protections for public lands in 2017.
-But if he took some time to experience these magnificent places, he might begin to appreciate the disastrous effects his administration’s policies will have on our public lands.
+The Trump administration has a terrible track record of undoing protections for public lands.
+But if the president took some time to experience these magnificent places, he might begin to appreciate the disastrous effects his administration’s policies will have on them.

 1. Big Cypress National Preserve, Florida

 The country’s first national preserve protects tropical and temperate forests, prairies, and marine estuaries that are home to diverse wildlife, including the endangered Florida panther.
 But earlier this year, the Texas-based Burnett Oil Company began driving 30-ton trucks through these sensitive wetlands to test for the presence of oil and gas — a move that could lead to extensive drilling within the preserve.
 The battle to protect Big Cypress predates Trump’s administration, but he signed executive orders last year that prioritize oil and gas development on public lands and roll back common-sense environmental safeguards.
 I think anyone who actually sees these cypress forests would not allow such a thing.

 Everyone should see the Grand Canyon — it is one of the Seven Natural Wonders of the World for good reason.
 But the timing of your visit can have an enormous effect on your trip.
 That is why I’d send President Trump there twice.
 First, on a good air quality day, to see this multicolored, mile-deep, intricately carved canyon as everyone should see it.
 Then, I’d send him on a day when nitrogen, ozone and other pollutants from nearby coal-fired power plants become trapped in the canyon, ruining the views and harming the plants and animals that live in the park.
 If the Environmental Protection Agency continues to undermine rules that keep coal-fired pollution under control, this situation will only worsen at what should be one of America’s proudest places.